thryve/mizu/README.md

-The code doesn't look the best and there might be bugs, but I just wanted to whip this up because I was sick and tired of manually transfering customer data over.
+The code doesn't look the best and there might be bugs, but I just wanted to whip this up because I was sick and tired of manually transferring customer data over.

 This will transfer ALL of the user's sample and sample_metrics.